-Our Values: Unitil's RISE Values are organized into four categories: Respect, Integrity, Stewardship and Excellence.
-Together, these value categories are central to assuring that customer experience, employee engagement and our corporate responsibilities support our vision and mission.
+Our values are grouped into four important components: Respect, Integrity, Stewardship and Excellence, otherwise known as "RISE".
+Together, these value categories are central to assuring that customer experience, employee engagement and our corporate responsibilities support both our Vision and our Mission.